dominikjeske/RoslyMapper/README.md

 To summarize we have:

-**Dissadvantages:**
+**Disadvantages:**

-- Static analysing is not working and propertise looks like they are not in use
+- Static analysing is not working and properties looks like they are not in use
 - We cannot find all references of properties
 - A convention-based generator is working in runtime so all errors are visible after applications starts and sometimes we don't detect bug until it gets to producion
 - Generated code is kind of black magic - it is working or not.
 We find out in production ;)